-- Navbar: This is your website’s navigation — also known as a “header” or “menu.”
-The purpose of your navbar is to help your customer find what they are looking for.
-Don’t reinvent the wheel with your navbar — keep it clean, simple, and contemporary.
-Include your phone number and “Book Online” or “Free Estimate” (your “calls-to-actions” — or “CTAs”) button in your navbar.
+This is your website’s navigation—also known as a "header" or "menu."
+The purpose of your nav-bar is to help your customer find what they are looking for.
+Don’t reinvent the wheel with your nav-bar—keep it clean, simple and contemporary.
+Include your phone number and "Book Online" or "Free Estimate" button (your "call-to-action," or "CTA") in your nav-bar.
 Some customers want to book your service right away.
-Give them that opportunity with your navbar.
+Give them that opportunity with your nav-bar.

-- Intro: Right underneath your hero section comes an intro section.
+Right underneath your hero section comes an intro section.
 Most companies go straight into talking about themselves.
 Your customer doesn’t care yet.
-It’s fine to talk about your company — but frame it in a way that makes it about their lives.
-Your intro is a great place to bring up the “problem” bag and draw them into your copy.
-Include a grid of your services so that your customer can find the service that’s most relevant to them.
+It’s fine to talk about your company—but frame it in a way that makes it about their lives.
+Your intro is a great place to bring up the "problem" bag and draw them into your copy.de a grid of your services so that your customer can find the service that’s most relevant to them.
 Draw attention to your CTAs in this section.
 You can also introduce some social proof, such as badges, certificates, etc.

-- Service: This is where you get into the the “meat” of your website — your services.
+This is where you get into the the "meat" of your website—your services.
 As your customer scrolls down, they should see a block for each of your distinct services.
 This helps them recognize the service they are looking for and read about it.
 The perfect service section contains an image of the result of your service.
 Not an image of the service itself.
-The copy in your service section digs into their problems, offers your solution, and shows them the benefits.
+The copy in your service section digs into your customers' problems, offers the solution and shows your customers the the benefits.
 It should give them the opportunity to call or book said service with clear CTAs.

-- Review: Within the copy of your service section, you bring up answers to objections.
-But it’s underneath your service section where you answer objections using reviews.
+The copy of your services section might create customer objections.
+But it’s underneath your services section where you answer these objections using reviews.
 Under each service, include a review that relates to the service above it.
 Help the customer understand that this is a verified review from a trusted website.
-Give them the opportunity to read more reviews with a “review” button instead of your usual CTAs.
+Give them the opportunity to read more reviews with a "review" button instead of your usual CTAs.
 This section answers objections and builds up your social proof.
 You should include at least one review for every service block.

-- Callouts: A callout block is a highlighted block that’s short on text — but big on your calls to action.
-You’ll use a big header here with larger text and an extra large button.
+A callout block is a highlighted block that’s short on text—but big on your calls-to-action.
+You’ll use a big header here with large text and an extra-large button.
 Use these throughout your website to draw attention to what will benefit your customer.
 An example of what you put in a callout block is your guarantee.
 Make your guarantee stand out.
 Remove risk for the customer.
 Give them another chance to click on your CTAs.